lemonad/cv-hockey-shot/docs/_posts/2018-09-09-fourth-session.md

   <figcaption>
     The recording setup.
 An iPhone 6S plus for shots and an iPhone 7 Plus for recording the player (me).
 Personal photo by author.
 September 2018.
+    <em>Update 2018-10-01:</em> I'm now using the iPhone 6S Plus to record
+    myself and an iPhone X to record the shots.
   </figcaption>
 </figure>